zdwvrp/CS-4320/lecture-labs/rw3-lab.md

 ### Steps in Lab
 1. Review Materials (15 Minutes)
-    - Review the description of the software services group
+    - Review the Role of the customer
     - Read the description on the CHAOSS and Augur Projects
     - Read the customer statement of need
     - Read the description of your assigned role.